LimeChain/hashport-validator/docs/integration.md

     GET {validator_url}:{port}/api/v1/transfers/{burn_event_id}

-where `burn_event_id` is the id of the Ethereum Lock event.
+where `burn_event_id` is the id of the Ethereum Burn event.
 It must be constructed in the form:

 `{TX-Hash}-{LogIndex}`